beaker/docs/docs/start/interactive.md

 beaker session create --image docker://allennlp/allennlp --pull always
 ```

 If the value is `missing` the image will only be pulled if it doesn't already exist locally.

-Setting the value to `never` means that the image won't ever be pulled, which means you'll see
+Setting the value to `never` means the image won't ever be pulled, which means you'll see
 an error if it doesn't exist in the local cache:

 ```
 beaker session create --image docker://php --pull never Starting session 01F51DJY6PQEWFZRVVDQ7072A2...
 (Press Ctrl+C to cancel) Verifying image (docker://php)...
-Error: Error: No such image: php
+Error: No such image: php
 ```

 ### Building Custom Images

 At some point you might need to install additional software in your interactive session.
 You can
-do this without existing the session, but the changes won't persist after the session
+do this without exiting the session, but the changes won't persist after the session
 stops.
 To persist those changes you'll need to build a custom image.
-For the purpose of example
+For example
 let's assume we want to create an image with  [jq](https://stedolan.github.io/jq/) installed.

 Start by creating a `Dockerfile`: